Woke, Leery

 Tanika BaptisteTrue Vibe Records, based in Oakland, California, will stay true to its promise of slamin’, dynamic music with an important message of self-examination, hope, and upward mobility for the young and underserved with the recent release of its upcoming Single “From the Bottom Up,” followed by the 7-track EP titled From the Bottom Up Part 1, named after the title of the first track.
 Producer Bill Jackson aka “BJ” explains that “this time around, we’re releasing a Hip-Hop lyrical version and a Jazz instrumental version of the same song on EPs Part 1 (coming later in 2024) and Part 2 (coming in 2025)—and both versions represent the label’s Socially-Conscious Multi-Genre (SCMG) music aka Jazz Funk Hip HoPoetry (JFHP), as Paradise the Poet coined it.”

 Oakland native and Bay Area hip-hop star DLabrie the E.O.G.
-(East Oakland’s Greatest) aka “Mr. Network,” a representative of Hip-Hop Congress who often tours the U.S. and Asia, shows his poetic genius as lead vocalist of this song’s lyrical version as he uses a series of metaphors to describe challenges DLaBrie that many young people need to work through to achieve a better quality of life.
+(East Oakland’s Greatest) aka “Mr. Network,” a representative of Hip-Hop DLaBrie Congress who often tours the U.S. and Asia, shows his poetic genius as lead vocalist of this song’s lyrical version as he uses a series of metaphors to describe challenges that many young people need to work through to achieve a better quality of life.

 Multi-instrumentalist Ben Ball ignites the song bridge with a monster organ solo, versatile vocalist/ actress/ stage director Tanika Baptiste is featured during a brief but hype-filled rap.
 “BJ,” up and coming pop singer Wakane Luke (who has sung the national anthem at a Golden State Warriors game), and classic soul vocalist Rufus Wonder as well as Tanika Baptiste sing background vocals on the track.